Thursday, December 26, 2024

 One night last weekend, I was sitting in the living room, which was lit only by the Christmas tree, some lights among the Santas on the mantle, and my task light, listening to Handel's Messiah and hand piecing a sunflower block, when something in my brain exploded, connecting giving attention and world peace in the most unlikely, but perhaps the most meaningful way.
 Let me try to trace my thinking.

 First, there was my last blog post which encouraged you, during this time of global violence and instability, during a time when "brain rot" is the Oxford English Dictionary's word of the year, to think about where you gave your attention.
 Don McKay brought this reframing to me when he was editing Visible Cities, and it changes the whole economy.
 We "pay" attention like we pay our bills or pay for a coffee--a little casually, a little unthinkingly.
+It's only money.
 But if we "give" attention, we realize that our attention is a gift--both to ourselves and to the particulars of the world we are attending to.

 Like Matt Haig's wildly popular The Midnight Library, The Life Impossible involves supernatural events that are really metaphors for life's challenges and opportunities.
 While scuba diving in order to investigate the death of the friend who willed Grace her house, she is touched by a supernatural light that sometimes springs from the ocean and gives people extraordinary powers.
-Grace knows what people are thinking, has access to bits and pieces of their past, understands the agitation of lobsters in a tank and manages to break it from a distance, forces a seriously unpleasant man complaining about food at a restaurant to plunge his fork repeatedly into his thigh.
+Grace now knows what people are thinking, has access to bits and pieces of their past, understands the agitation of lobsters in a tank and manages to break it from a distance, forces a seriously unpleasant man complaining about food at a restaurant to plunge his fork repeatedly into his thigh.
 For Grace--probably for anyone waking up from a "seizure" while scuba diving--these powers are deeply disturbing.
 The world becomes too much, demanding too much of her attention.
 But she manages to focus it on a developer who wants to destroy part of Ibiza with a hotel and spa, saving the landscape and the species he'd like to eradicate from the island, from his insanely destructive plans.
 Giving attention where she thinks it will be useful, she manages to tame it but also to unleash its ethical power.
+And giving attention returns meaning to her life.

 No comments: